Gigaspaces/xap-docs/site/content/xap120adm/benchmark-utility-cli.markdown

 [ win]  run.bat jini://*/*/benchmarkSpace -read -i 1000

-The following example uses the JavaSpaces API, writes 1,000 Entries into the space, 1K each, and reads them back into the client.
+The following example uses the XAP API, writes 1,000 Entries into the space, 1K each, and reads them back into the client.

 ```bash
 -read -objecttype entry -i 1000 -s 1024
 ```

-The following example uses the JavaSpaces API, writes 1,000 POJOs into the space, 1K each, and takes them from the space.
+The following example uses the XAP API, writes 1,000 POJOs into the space, 1K each, and takes them from the space.
 A remote cache is accessed.

 ```bash
 -take -objecttype pojo -i 1000 -s 1024
 ```

-The following example uses the JavaSpaces API, writes 1,000 Entries into the space in FIFO mode {{%currentjavanet "fifo-support.html" %}}, 1K each, and reads them back into the client three times.
+The following example uses the XAP API, writes 1,000 Entries into the space in FIFO mode {{%currentjavanet "fifo-support.html" %}}, 1K each, and reads them back into the client three times.

 ```bash